econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 \begin{equation}
     \min_{\theta} \sum_{i=1}^{N}  \left( \omega_i [q_i - \hat{q}_i(\theta) ] \right)^2
 \end{equation}
-where $\omega_i$ is the weight of each moment in the objective function, representing the relative importance of each moment in the estimation process.
+Here, $\omega_i$ is the weight of each moment in the objective function, representing the relative importance of each moment in the estimation process.
-For example, we might be more interested in matching the median wealth than the median portfolio share, so we would assign a higher weight to the former.
+For example, we might be more interested in matching the median wealth than the median portfolio share, and thus assign a higher weight to the former.

 For our exercise, we are interested in matching the median wealth to income ratios throughout the life cycle, and the median portfolio share of risky assets after retirement.
 Because aggregate age data can be noisy and subject to selection bias and measurement error, we will aggregate the data into 5-year age bins to smooth out the noise and reduce the impact of selection bias.